Informing staff of the EJRA and the process for requesting an extension

 - Any request to continue working for the University beyond the EJRA in a University appointment or a joint University and college appointment should be made by the member of staff.
 It should be submitted by the member of staff in writing, following consultation with all interested parties, to the Director of Human Resources, copied to the HR Policy Manager.
 In addition, any request relating to the college part of a joint appointment should be made to the relevant college according to its procedures.

 - The submission should be made on Form EJRA1A for academic and research staff, or Form EJRA1B for professional and management staff, which should be completed as fully as possible.
+(Please note, for every EJRA case submitted there must be a corresponding ‘EJRA UDF’ record set up in the University’s HR Information System (CoreHR).)

 - In the case of joint appointments with the University and a College, the submission should include comment from the College on any implications for the joint appointment that arise from the extension being sought to the University part of the individual's employment.
 In particular, the College should be asked to comment on any proposed arrangement that would result in the parts of the joint appointment being treated differently.
 Likewise, comment should be included from any other employer (for example, an NHS Trust) where employment by the University and by the other employer (including any honorary contract) are inter-related.